kaluza97/Weather-Application/README.md

 Try swiping a card to the left in the main view to remove it from your favorites!

 I am using **Async Storage** to save your favorites list.

+If you run the app, follow these steps:

+1. Go to the Weather API website: https://openweathermap.org/api
+2. Create an account and generate a free API key.
+3. Then, in your project, create a .env file in the "src" directory and add the line WEATHER_API_KEY=YOUR_API_KEY there.